codergirl-al/cryptoToken/README.md

-# solidity_smart_contracts
+# Creating a crypto token and adding it on the exchange

-Just a repo where I add solidity smart contracts to have a nice experience and life :)
+### This is an ongoing research for the upcoming weeks.